 How to Get to Montenegro:

-Unfortunately, there are no direct flights to Montenegro from New York, so we opted for the shortest, most affordable route possible.
+There are no direct flights to Montenegro from New York, so we opted for the shortest, most affordable route.
 We hopped on a 5:20pm flight from New York JFK to Dublin (~6 hours), with a short two hour layover.
-Then from there, we boarded a 4:59am flight from Dublin to Dubrovnik (~3 hours), arriving in Dubrovnik at 11:45am local time.
+From there, we boarded a 4:59am flight from Dublin to Dubrovnik (~3 hours), arriving in Dubrovnik at 11:45am local time.
+We then drove from Dubrovnik to Kotor, Montenegro which took a little under 2 hours.

 Where to Stay in Montenegro:

 We spent our time in Montenegro in the town of Dobrota, comfortably nestled in an Airbnb right on the Bay of Kotor.
-Only a 20-minute walk to the town of Kotor and under an hour’s time from a number of other towns, it was the ideal place to stay during our time there.
+Its 20-minute walking distance to the town of Kotor and under an hour’s drive from a number of other towns made it the ideal place to stay during our time there.

 Make the trek from Dubrovnik to Montenegro.